Zaczero/php-electrum-class/README.md

 $electrum = new Electrum($rpcuser, $rpcpass);

-// get current fee rate as sat/byte
+// get recommended fee rate as sat/byte
+// you can hard-code this value (eg. 1 will be 1 sat/byte)
 $fee_rate = $electrum->getfeerate(0.3);
 // generate a temporary transaction to estaminate the size
 // we don't broadcast it, just use for calculations